shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

             <li>Custom elements are reusable piece of code</li>
             <li>With Shadow Dom you style do not leak</li>
             <li>No dependencies whatsoever</li>
-            <li>You can use Web components in Angular, React, Vue or by itself</li>
             <li>With Polyfills your components run everywhere</li>
         </ul>
     </aside>